yvesdebeer/vuejs-shopping-cart/README.md

 For user authentication we will make use of the IBM "App ID" service and integrate it into our application.

-First create a new "App ID" service instance in IBM Cloud - <https://cloud.ibm.com> - it's completly free to use with a "Lite Plan".
+First create a new "App ID" service instance in IBM Cloud.
+Make sure to select the 'Frankurt (eu-de)' region, select the "Graduated Tier" and give the 'Service name' a name that corresponds to your <Team name> so you can find it back afterwards.

-Within the newly created instance:
+Open the newly created Service instance:
 - Add a new application
 - Give it a name.
-For example your team name so you can easily find it back from the list.
 - Use "regularwebapp" as application type

 When you click on the newly created app you should see a JSON structure with all info such as : clientId, tenantId, secret, name, ...